clevertech/YiiBooster/BUILD.md

 Complete release will be placed into the `dist` subdirectory as a ZIP archive as a lowest common denominator and be signed with release version specified.

+## Generating a documentation

+### API-level documentation
+API is being documented by [phpDocumentor2](http://www.phpdoc.org/).
+You should install it yourself.

+To generate an API-level documentation, you should issue `phing api` from the root of codebase.

+Documentaion will be placed into the `doc/api` runtime folder in the codebase.
+You can point your browser to the `doc/api/index.html` file in it to start reading.